August 22, 1931 ~ December 19, 2015

 “I know it is God who puts the vision in my mind.
 I feel exhilaration as I come close to letting the vision take shape on my panel,” she said.
 She likened writing an icon to giving birth to a child.
 “After my babies were born and when I finished an icon I would say, ‘Ah, I did it.
 Thank you, God.
 It’s over, and it’s beautiful.’”

 Carolyn is survived by her daughter Nan Miguel of Grangeville; son Don A. Miguel (and wife Bonnie) of Penfield, NY; and son Bob L. Miguel (and wife JoAnna) of Hesperia, CA; her grandchildren; and her monastic community.

-A Rosary Vigil Service was held on December 29 and the funeral liturgy was held on December 30.
+A Rosary Vigil Service will be held at 7:00 pm on Tuesday, December 29 and the funeral liturgy will be held at 1:30 pm on Wednesday, December 30, in the Monastery of St. Gertrude chapel, 465 Keuterville Road, Cottonwood, Idaho.
 Memorial gifts in Sister Carolyn’s honor can be made to the Monastery.